Classifications of $\ell$-Zero-Sumfree Sets: Proofs of Theorems

 \section{Proofs of Theorems}

-Recall that an integer $N$ is called even if there is another integer such that $N=2M$, and odd otherwise.
+Recall that an integer $N$ is called even if there is another integer $M$ such that $N=2M$, and odd otherwise.
 In the proofs below, we will be performing modular arithmetic but it will be helpful to have these words available.
-So, we say that $N\in\mathbb{Z}/n\mathbb{Z}$ is \textbf{even} if $N=2M$ for some $M\in\mathbb{Z}/n\mathbb{Z}$, and \textbf{odd} otherwise.
-When $n$ is odd, there are no odd elements, but we will only be concerned with the case when $n$ is even, where these definitions are more intuitive.
+For a prime $p$, we say that $N\in\mathbb{Z}/n\mathbb{Z}$ is \textbf{divisible by $p$} if $N=pM$ for some $M\in\mathbb{Z}/n\mathbb{Z}$.
+If $N$ is divisible by $2$, then it is called \textbf{even}, and if not, it is called \textbf{odd}.
+If $p$ does not divide $n$ (as an integer), then no elements divisible by $p$, but we will only be concerned with the case when $p|n$, where these definitions are more intuitive.